 You should have your hospital bag ready to go between the 32 and 35 weeks of pregnancy.
 You may start packing it at any time in your pregnancy, but it is important to have everything packed by your 35th week in case baby comes early.

-A good time to start preparing your hospital bag is around the 28th week mark or at the start of your 3rd trimester.
-You can prep your hospital bag by creating a checklist of what you will need for baby’s arrival!
+A good time when should i pack my hospital bag is around the 28th week mark or at the start of your 3rd trimester.
+When to pack hospital bag by creating a checklist of what you will need for baby’s arrival!

 What Should You Pack In Your Hospital Bag?

 Here is a checklist of essential items to pack in your hospital bag so it is ready to go well before baby’s arrival.

 1. Clothes to Wear During Delivery and After Giving Birth